How to File a Colorado LLC or Corporation Amendment

 Step 2: Identify and gather the information you need to amend

 Corporations will need to file the Articles of Amendment to make changes to their business.
-But before you dive into your paperwork, it’s helpful to gather the information you’ll need to make your desired changes.
+But before you begin your paperwork, it’s helpful to gather the information you’ll need to make your desired changes.
 The Articles of Amendment requires the following:

 • Your business ID number